 - at the end of the month, midterm or academic term.

-A student will be assessed a course withdrawal fee of 20% of the amount paid for the course, not to exceed $200 per program.
 A student may withdraw from one or more courses during a term and not be withdrawn from the University if the student is attending at least one course within the term, or has registered for a course in a subsequent term within 30 days from the last scheduled date of the term.
+A student who withdraws from all of his or her courses in a term will be responsible for any charges that may accrue on their account due to the withdrawal.

 Refund of Other Fees